logicmonitor/lm_python/README.md

 ```

-### hostgroup_add.py
+### devicegroup_add.py
 This idempotent script adds a new device group to your LogicMonitor account.
-This addition includes setting host properties and group membership.
+This addition includes setting device properties and group membership.
-If the groups required for the addition of this host do not exist, they will
+If the groups required for the addition of this device do not exist, they will
 be created.
 For more information on managing device groups
 [click here](http://help.logicmonitor.com/the-new-ui/devices/device-groups/).

 ```
-$> python ./examples/hostgroup_add.py -h
+$> python ./examples/devicegroup_add.py -h
-usage: hostgroup_add.py [-h] -c COMPANY -u USER -p PASSWORD -f FULLPATH
+usage: devicegroup_add.py [-h] -c COMPANY -u USER -p PASSWORD -f FULLPATH
                         [--description DESCRIPTION] [-P PROPERTIES]
                         [-a ALERTENABLE]
 required arguments: